villesci/quantmarineecolab.github.io/_members/rose-pfeiffer.md

   twitter: rppfeiffer
 ---

 Rose Pfeiffer is currently an undergraduate at the University of Vermont.
-She is studying how COVID-19 is affected US fisheries.
+She is studying how COVID-19 is affecting US fisheries.